ayush51/tutorial/tutorial.md

 <a name="rest_api"></a>
 #### The REST API

 The REST API allows you to tightly integrate Surfly into your website.
-You can delete, create, update and retrieve information on your agents, sessions and the incomming queue.
+You can delete, create, update and retrieve information on your agents, sessions and the incoming queue.
+Using the REST API allows for a more programmatical approach towards integration.

 <a name="reseller information"></a>
 #### Resellers

 Resellers can create new Surfly clients, through the use of the REST API.
 You may invoice the clients directly, or let Surfly do this for you.
 The REST API allows you to manage your clients by letting you create, delete, and get information about the client.

 <a name="examples"></a>
 ### Examples use cases